 At St Patrick's, we are proud to have a School Council as it represents the views and opinions of the most important people in the school: our children.

-Our elections took place last week and we were thrilled with the number of children in KS2 who wanted to be a potential member of the council.
+Our elections took place recently and we were thrilled with the number of children in KS2 who wanted to be a potential member of the council.
 They had all worked hard to prepare a manifesto outlining their vision and suitability for the role and then presented this through a short speech to their peers.
 Years 3 and 4 held their elections in class and pupils in Years 5 and 6 presented their manifestos to all KS2 classes.

 Congratulations to our new School Council Representatives and well done to everyone who took part.